top of page

 Decorating our home that year was ultra-important—but for the wrong reasons.
 I erred in believing that the very success of our Christmas depended on how it all looked.
 But, by God’s healing grace, He is teaching me a different set of values and priorities.

-Decorating for Christmas is the non-essential.
-Preparing our homes, however, is not.
+Decorating for Christmas is a non-essential.
+Preparing our home, however, is not.

 Here are a few personal thoughts on how to prepare a home for Christmas:

-• Pray over, in, and through each room—about the activities, conversations, and people that will occupy that space.
+• Pray over, in, and through each room—about the activities, conversations, and people who will occupy the space.

 • Leave out an open Bible (and share with others what you find there).